 - Take a 100% advantage of the resources and opportunities offered by life.

-- Increase self-esteem and self-awareness, know yourself, and internalize behavior.
+- Increase self-esteem and self-awareness, know yourself and internalize behaviour.

 - Learn to plan, establish priorities, and make decisions according to our goals.